1245505490/DORI/README.md

-Code for A Dual Medical Ontology and Relational Graph Framework with Time-Aware ODE for Diagnosis Prediction
+Code for A Dual Medical Ontology and Relational Graph Framework with Neural Ordinary Differential Equations for Diagnostic Prediction